2020 NFL Mock Draft: 5 OTs in Top 15 Picks

 15. Denver Broncos: Henry Ruggs III, WR, Alabama

-The Broncos need another target to put alongside Courtland Sutton, Ruggs is a super talented athlete who can score anytime he gets the balls in his hands.
+The Broncos need another target to put alongside Courtland Sutton and Ruggs is a super talented athlete who can score anytime he gets the balls in his hands.

-Betting Tip: Via DraftKings Sportsbook, the Broncos ae -230 to draft a wide receiver
+Betting Tip: Via DraftKings Sportsbook, the Broncos are -230 to draft a wide receiver.

 16. Atlanta Falcons: Javon Kinlaw, IDL, South Carolina

-If things fall right for Atlanta, they could be lucky enough to see Kinlaw fall to them at 16.
-Kinlaw was a 2019 All American and All-SEC selection.
+If things fall right for Atlanta, they could be lucky enough to see Kinlaw fall to them at No. 16.
+Kinlaw was a 2019 All-American and All-SEC selection.
 He is an interior lineman who has the skills to rush the passer.

 Betting Tip: DraftKings Sportsbook has the Falcons at +150 to draft a defensive lineman with their first pick.